hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

 * [Secrets Store CSI drivers](https://docs.microsoft.com/en-us/azure/key-vault/general/key-vault-integrate-kubernetes)
 * Data is stored using dynamic StorageClasses backed by Azure Files.
-Please note the [Volume Claims](https://docs.microsoft.com/en-us/azure/aks/azure-disks-dynamic-pv) are fixed sizes and can be updated as you grow via a helm update, and will not need reprovisioning of the underlying storage class.
+Please note the [Volume Claims](https://docs.microsoft.com/en-us/azure/aks/azure-disks-dynamic-pv) are fixed sizes and can be updated as you grow via a helm update, and will not need re provisioning of the underlying storage class.
 * [CNI](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni) networking mode for AKS.
 By default, AKS clusters use **kubenet**, and a virtual network and subnet are created for you.
 With kubenet, nodes get an IP address from a virtual network subnet.
 Network address translation (NAT) is then configured on the nodes, and pods receive an IP address "hidden" behind the node IP.
 This approach reduces the number of IP addresses that you need to reserve in your network space for pods to use, however places constraints on what can connect to the nodes from outside the cluster (for example on prem nodes or other cloud providers)